What do we mean by trauma-informed services and why is such an approach important?

 - Historical Trauma & Microaggressions Visit disclaimer page through the ACEs Connection has a section entitled American Indian/Alaska Native (AIAN) - United States.
 There are numerous resources which can be used to address historical trauma.

-- Historical Trauma among the Native American Population: What Service Providers Need to Know Visit disclaimer page is a resource from the National Resource Center for Tribes.
+- Historical Trauma among the Native American Population: What Service Providers Need to Know (PDF) Visit disclaimer page is a resource from the National Resource Center for Tribes.

-- An article entitled Native Families Impacted by Historical Trauma and the Role of the Child Welfare Worker Visit disclaimer page is available from the National Native Children’s Trauma Center.
+- An article entitled Native Families Impacted by Historical Trauma and the Role of the Child Welfare Worker (PDF) Visit disclaimer page is available from the National Native Children’s Trauma Center.
 The article begins on page 30 of the document.

 Specific resources on suicide include:

-- Historical Trauma and Suicide Visit disclaimer page is a presentation made available by the Indian Health Service.
+- Historical Trauma and Suicide (PDF) Visit disclaimer page is a presentation made available by the Indian Health Service.

 - Suicide Prevention in Rural, Tribal Communities: The intersection of challenge and possibility Visit disclaimer page is a 2014 journal article that appeared in the Journal of Rural Mental Health and was produced by the National Native Children’s Trauma Center.